Skip to content

 Best Practices for Type Aliases

-Exposing common type aliases within a class is a good API design practice.
+Exposing common type aliases in a class is a good API design habit.
 Standard library containers all do this—aliases like value_type, iterator, and reference allow generic code to adapt to different containers:

 cpp